AlgoriX Policies

 SECTION 1 – INTRODUCTION TO ALGORIX SERVICES

-AlgoriX provides mobile advertising automation technology and solutions to advertisers, buyers, app developers, and publishers of mobile apps and websites (collectively, “Clients”).
+AlgoriX provides Ad Services, namely, mobile advertising automation technology and solutions to advertisers, buyers, app developers, and publishers of mobile apps and websites (collectively, “Clients”).
 This is done by providing our Clients —and through them, their customers — with tools to deliver relevant online advertising to End-Users through our Ad Services, which include our ad exchange (“AlgoriX Exchange”), advertising platform (“AlgoriX Entregar”), and app publishing arm (“AlgoriX Studios”).
 More information on these tools can be found in section 3 labeled “Cookies and Similar Tracking Technologies.”

-In line with our commitment to market quality and transparency, AlgoriX may also share certain relevant information about End-Users collected through our Ad Services with clients and other third parties for data validation, fraud protection, and marketing purposes in compliance with regulations on personal data.
+In line with our commitment to market quality and transparency, AlgoriX may also share certain relevant information about End-Users collected through our Ad Services with Clients and other third parties for data validation, fraud protection, and marketing purposes in compliance with regulations on personal data.

-2.1 WHAT INFORMATION DO WE COLLECT FROM END USERS
+2.1 WHAT INFORMATION DO WE COLLECT

 • Browser and device information received from publishers is shared with advertisers and agencies for responding to requests for advertisements, forecast advertising inventory and troubleshooting any operation issues; This includes: